executablebooks/jupyter-cache/docs/using/cli.md

   -h, --help          Show this message and exit.

 Commands:
-  cache    Commands for adding to and inspecting the cache. clear    Clear the cache completely. config   Commands for configuring the cache. execute  Execute all or specific outdated notebooks in the project.
+  cache    Commands for interacting with cached executions. clear    Clear the cache completely. config   Commands for configuring the cache. execute  Execute all or specific outdated notebooks in the project.